pdfmonkey/pdfmonkey-cli/README.md

 pdfmonkey template init <template-id>
 ```

 You will then be prompted to choose the destination folder for the template files.
-You can also specify the destnation folder as a second argument.
+You can also specify the destination folder as a second argument.

 ```bash
 pdfmonkey template init <template-id> <destination-folder>